 Acting with kindness and understanding whenever possible not only brings about a calmer state of mind but enables each person involved in the separation or divorce to be heard.
 Showing outward kindness to your ex, especially in front of your children, perpetuates a healthy co-parent relationship and demonstrates emotional maturity.

 One of the most important resolutions in the new year is to focus on growing.
-Setting long-term goals in 2022 — whether they are emotional, physical, spiritual, or professional — can help guide your actions in the present and bring about a fuller, more complete growth pattern in the year to come.
+Setting long-term goals in 2023 — whether they are emotional, physical, spiritual, or professional — can help guide your actions in the present and bring about a fuller, more complete growth pattern in the year to come.
 Goals may include transitioning to a new career, going back to school to get a degree, focusing on being a stronger parental figure for your child, or improving your mental or physical health.

-Looking for help navigating the murky waters of divorce?
-My Legal Case Coach can provide a number of helpful solutions for Virginia residents pursuing a DIY divorce, including easy-to-use legal case form packets and ongoing virtual coaching services.
-Contact us to learn how you can get one (1) free hour of 1:1 coaching from a licensed Virginia attorney with your purchase of a packet.
+Looking for help navigating a DIY divorce?
+My Legal Case Coach can provide a number of helpful solutions for Virginia residents, including easy-to-use legal case form packets and ongoing virtual coaching services.
+Schedule your no-strings-attached consultation to learn how you can get one (1) free hour of 1:1 coaching from a licensed Virginia attorney with your purchase of a packet.